Mergers and acquisitions

 Katie advises companies across the economy on the challenges and opportunities they encounter from regulation, policy and politics, providing the analysis and insight they need to address them.

 Before joining Flint, she held senior policy and advisory roles in HM Treasury, the UK Department for Business and the Cabinet Office, and established the UK National Infrastructure Commission on behalf of the Treasury as its first Chief of Staff.
 Before becoming a civil servant she worked in journalism.

-Alex joined Flint as a Director in January 2018 to provide support for clients across a range of regulatory and policy issues, with a particular focus on the telecoms, media and technology sectors.
+Alex supports clients across a range of regulatory and policy issues, with a particular focus on the telecoms, media and technology sectors.

 Before joining Flint, Alex worked in the No 10 Policy Unit where he advised the Prime Minister on economic affairs.
 Prior to this, he spent 5 years at the Department for Culture, Media and Sport in a number of senior roles including Head of Digital Infrastructure and Private Secretary to the Secretary of State.

 Karla started at Flint in July 2017.
 She supports clients across a range of sectors, including industries subject to economic regulation, providing advice on competition and regulatory matters.

 Before joining Flint, Karla was an Economic Adviser at NHS Improvement, assessing the effects on competition of mergers in healthcare, and at the Competition and Markets Authority, advising on mergers in a variety of industries.
 Previously, Karla worked in the UK’s Office of Gas and Electricity Markets (Ofgem) and the Peruvian telecommunications regulator.

 Olivia advises on policy and regulatory issues and political risk.
 She supports clients in the media, telecoms and financial services sectors.